The Revenge of Shinobi

-The Revenge of Shinobi, called The Super Shinobi (ザ・スーパー忍) in Japan, is a 1989 Sega Mega Drive game, developed and published by Sega.
-It is a sequel to the 1987 game Shinobi, and the first game in the Shinobi series released for the Mega Drive.
+The Revenge of Shinobi, released as The Super Shinobi (ザ・スーパー忍) in Japan, is a 1989 Sega Mega Drive game, developed and published by Sega.
+Alongside Shadow Dancer, it is the first sequel to Shinobi, and the first game in the Shinobi series released for the Mega Drive.
 It should also not be confused with the 2002 game with the same name.
 It was later released on the Mega Drive based arcade platform the Mega-Tech.

 The Revenge of Shinobi is a traditional side-scrolling platform game.
 The player controls Joe Musashi, who must traverse 8 districts (Rounds; see below) before his final confrontation with the head of Neo Zeed.
 Each district consists of 3 scenes, the last of which is a battle against a unique boss character.

 The D-pad moves Joe around, while , and are used to perform a ninjitsu technique, attack (with sword or shuriken knives, which must be collected) and jump respectively.
 A key move in The Revenge of Shinobi is the somersault, performed by jumping and pressing jump again at the height of a jump.
 The somersault maximizes Musashi's jumping height and enables him to throw 8 shuriken at once in mid-air.
 Additionally, some stages consist of multiple layers (e.g. indoor/outdoor, on or next to the road); switching between these is also accomplished using the somersault move.